- Spears Home

 All registered participants will receive an email with material to look over ahead of time that will provide them more detail of what to expect of them during the innovation weekend.
-Materials will include: map of location, templates for pitch and presentation, biographies of speakers and judging criteria.
+Materials will include: map of location, templates for pitches and presentations, biographies of speakers and judging criteria.

-- Do as much research/preparation around your idea as you feel is necessary to give a persuasive pitch and attract a team.
+- You can do research and preparation around your idea and prepare to give a persuasive pitch and attract a team.